UltraStar-Deluxe/format/spec.md

 > [!CAUTION]
 >
-> The exact semantics of the `P` headers have not yet been decided.
+> The exact semantics of the `P` headers have not been decided yet.

 ### 3.26.
 The `DUETSINGER1`, `DUETSINGER2`, … Headers